 Panels and panel materials are available from a variety of sources and meet standards from organizations such as the American Society for Testing Materials (ASTM).
-Some panels and panel materials are made of plywood, a manufactured wood product that resists bending, cracking, shrinkage and warping.
+Some panels and panel materials are made of plywood, a manufactured wood product that resists bending, cracking, shrinkage, and warping.
 An engineered wood, plywood is made of sheets of veneer that are pressed and glued together with the grains arranged in opposite directions.
 Typically, plywood panels are made of softwoods such as birch, fir, mahogany, pine, or spruce.

 Oriented strand board (OSB) panels and panel materials are multi-layer products made of compressed wood strands.
 They are used in building and construction applications for both sub-flooring and exterior sheathing.
 Like plywood panels, OSB panels are a popular engineered wood product.
-They consist of cross-oriented layers of wooden strips which are bonded with a mixture of wax and resin adhesives, and then processed in a thermal press.
-Some OSB manufacturers treat these wood chips or flakes with borate compounds which are toxic to insects such as termites.
+They consist of cross-oriented layers of wooden strips that are bonded with a mixture of wax and resin adhesives, and then processed in a thermal press.
+Some OSB manufacturers treat these wood chips or flakes with borate compounds that are toxic to insects such as termites.
 OSB panels and panel materials may emit low levels of formaldehyde, but are often more popular than plywood structural panels.

 Composite panels may also be made from layers of fabric that have been saturated in a thermoplastic or thermosetting resin (such as epoxy or phenolic).
-The fabric may be made from fibers of carbon, glass, metal, ceramic or plastics.
+The fabric may be made from fibers of carbon, glass, metal, ceramic, or plastics.
 The saturated fabrics may then be stacked in layers (often at different planar angles) and pressed under heat to form a finished panel.